Alexander-Arnold issues perfect riposte to Southgate snub by reigniting Liverpool's season | Goal.com

 And for Trent Alexander-Arnold, the perfect end to a testing few weeks.

 If you doubt Liverpool’s right-back, then you’d be best advised to follow a different sport.
-Form is temporary, but class is very much permanent.
+Form is temporary but class, as they say. is very much permanent.

-The Reds’ Scouse superstar produced the defining moment at Anfield on Saturday, his stoppage-time goal giving Jurgen Klopp’s men a 2-1 win over Aston Villa which keeps them firmly in the hunt for Champions League qualification.
+The Reds’ Scouse superstar certainly showed his class at Anfield on Saturday, his stoppage-time goal giving Jurgen Klopp’s men a 2-1 win over Aston Villa which keeps them firmly in the hunt for Champions League qualification.

-Alexander-Arnold’s bullet, fizzed past Emi Martinez in the first of five added minutes, puts Liverpool, temporarily at least, into the Premier League’s top four.
+Alexander-Arnold’s bullet, fizzed past Emi Martinez, puts Liverpool, temporarily at least, into the Premier League’s top four.

 It also ended a run of eight home league matches without a win, stretching all the way back to December.
+"Finally!" said Mo Salah afterwards.
 They may be struggling, but they’re still swinging.

 The celebrations told their own story.
 Alexander-Arnold has been under the microscope of late, left out by England and dissected by pundits eager to justify Gareth Southgate’s conservatism.